manju1201/MERN-APP/README.md

 # ChatSapce - MERN APP

 ## Project Description
 Our previous project, GhettoGroupo- a project management platform, had everything but a direct communication channel.
-ChatSpace aims at bridging this gap!
+ChatSpace aims to bridge this gap!
 ChatSpace is a communication platform where people can join/create channels and share messages with others.

 ## Key Features
 Seamless Authentication: Users can login/logout without password requirements for known accounts in just one click!